olympia-avaritsioti/1st-project-Project-on-Mental-Health/README.md

 Data Cleaning process: The dataset contained missing values exclusively in the self_employed feature.
 To preserve the original distribution, missing values were imputed based on the proportion observed in the non-null entries (approximately 90% and 10%, respectively)

 Exploratory Data Analysis :
--convert Timestamp column from object to datetime -creation of separate columns of year and month Insights made under three separate groups:
+1.convert Timestamp column from object to datetime 2.creation of separate columns of year and month 3.Insights made under three separate groups:
--No students females
+->No students females
--No students males
+->No students males
--Students
+->Students

 Insights:
-For females time spend indoors correlates with the change in habits & the occupation
+1.For females time spend indoors correlates with the change in habits & the occupation

-For females there is not important correlation for family history and mental health history
+2.For females there is not important correlation for family history and mental health history

-Regarding students, since the dataset did not include direct metrics, we estimated mental illness by assigning equal weights to the available categories and identified, in descending order, the countries most affected
+3.Regarding students, since the dataset did not include direct metrics, we estimated mental illness by assigning equal weights to the available categories and identified, in descending order, the countries most affected

-We found that the number of students with a mental health score above the average is not associated with family history, as there were more cases among those without a family mental health background.
+4.We found that the number of students with a mental health score above the average is not associated with family history, as there were more cases among those without a family mental health background.

-Additionally, for students with a score above the average, mental health outcomes do not appear to depend on the frequency of staying indoors
+5.Additionally, for students with a score above the average, mental health outcomes do not appear to depend on the frequency of staying indoors

-Higher Score means greater impact in overall Mental Health per Male person.
+6.Higher Score means greater impact in overall Mental Health per Male person.

-Lower Score means lesser impact in overall Mental Health.
+7.Lower Score means lesser impact in overall Mental Health.

-Moldova seems to be leading in Mental Health issues and on the other hand Croatia,Greece,Mexico etc. countries seem to have the best work-to-life balance and general mental Illness state in correlation to our aforementioned factors.
+8.Moldova seems to be leading in Mental Health issues and on the other hand Croatia,Greece,Mexico etc. countries seem to have the best work-to-life balance and general mental Illness state in correlation to our aforementioned factors.